How to find a business mentor

-The key to finding a great mentor to help scale your career path is by networking or using old internship connections.
-A Successful business owner will have a mentor relationship with someone who is in a related business field or niche you are in.
+The key to finding a great mentor to help scale your career path is networking or using old internship connections.
+A successful business owner will have a mentor relationship with someone in a related business field or niche you are in.

 Commit to the process

 This isn’t going to be a quick solution.
 It’s not about jumpstarting your business or achieving overnight success.
 A good business mentor is someone who is there for the long haul.
 They’re going to help your business grow sustainably, over time.
-They’re going to provide you with resources and tools that will help you improve as a leader and strengthen your company.
+They will provide you with resources and tools that will help you improve as a leader and strengthen your company.

 Which leads us to number 6…

 A good mentor or business coach will have a vast network of associates and a deep trove of resources.
 It’s in your best interest to explore these and find ways to make them work for you.

 That’s just one of the things that we pride ourselves on at Maui Mastermind.
 Our network of entrepreneurs includes some of the most passionate and driven minds in the nation – both as mentors and members.